labanskoller/hackeriet_blog/_posts/2017-05-11-blocks-everywhere.md

 ---
 ![blocks](/images/blocks.jpg)

-We have made our own json web tokens, with AES and blocks!
-And without json.
+We have made our own JSON web tokens, with AES and blocks!
+And without JSON.

 Access the puzzle here: